Whether the routine has a theme or not, using some type of prop has become more and more popular in all-star cheerleading.

 What made this even more fun is that the photo on it was of the actual team and “EXTRA” has to do with that they compete in the extra small division!

-For more about the newspaper and their new 2018-2019 theme, read our article about them here!
+For more about the newspaper and their new 2018-2019 theme, read our interview with them here!

 ACE Cheer Company – Warriors